 Patent No. 7,894,651 protects devices and methods for quantitative analysis of skin characteristics to identify lesions that require further evaluation by physicians to rule out melanoma.
-Our June 12, 2007 patent filing relates to innovative ways to control use of our MelaFind® system, while our December 14, 2007 filing and its December 12, 2008, September 7, 2010 and May 3, 2011 Continuation-in-Part applications relate to new methods for characterizing the "lacunarity" texture of an image, the September 2010 application claiming priority to a provisional patent applications filed a year earlier.
+Our June 12, 2007 patent filing relates to innovative ways to control use of our MelaFind® system.
+Patent No. 8,208,698 and its September 7, 2010 and May 15, 2012 Continuation-in-Part applications relate to new methods for characterizing the "lacunarity" texture of an image.
 Our September 4, 2008 patent filing concerns certain dermatology information associated with MelaFind® and claims priority to a provisional application filed a year earlier.
-The innovative aspects of the MelaFind® user interface are described in our patent filed November 1, 2010, and likewise claims priority to a provisional patent application filed a year earlier.